-Guess what?
-It’s yet another squash recipe!
 This recipe features one of the forgotten squashes, but also my favorite — buttercup.
 This is the type of squash that I ate most often growing up, and I love it now as much (or more) as I loved it then.
 My mom always made it as a mash and it often accompanied our holiday dinners, along with other meals in the fall.
 I don’t know why, but this squash isn’t as abundant in stores as some of the others and sometimes, can be hard to find.
-On the outside, it is dark green and looks very similar to a kabocha squash, but the texture on the inside is creamy, moist and smooth, unlike kabocha’s waxy and dry texture (it’s actually the one squash I don’t care for).
-It has a natural sweetness, like most squashes, and is a delicious accompaniment to any meal or fantastic all on its own (with some grass-fed butter, of course).
+On the outside, it is dark green and looks very similar to a kabocha squash, but the texture on the inside is creamy, moist and smooth, unlike kabocha’s waxy and dry texture (that is actually the one squash I don’t care for).
+It has a natural sweetness, like most squashes, and is a delicious accompaniment to any meal or fantastic all on its own.

-- 1 3-lb buttercup squash (butternut will work too)
+- ~3 lb buttercup squash (butternut will work too)

 - 1 Tbsp coconut oil